ucsb-cs56-m18/ucsb-cs56-m18.github.io/_lab/proj01.md

 * Your fellow team members
 * The TA assigned to your team

+Earning points happens by this process:
+1. An issue is created on the project page for your team.
+It may be created by you, by a mentor, by a TA, or by the instructor.
+2. BEFORE you start working on the issue, get the issue "approved" by a mentor, TA or instructor, and get a point estimate.
+Point estimates should be 100, 200 or 400.
+(Guidelines for point estimation appear below.)

 |Lab| Mentor | Project | Issues List |  m18-project |
 |-|-|-|-|-|
 |9:30|Mahnaz| Wilson | [ScrapsToSnacks](https://github.com/ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks	) | [Issues](https://github.com/ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/issues)| [Project](https://github.com/ucsb-cs56-webapps/ucsb-cs56-scrapstosnacks/projects/1)|